-#MissionMonday: Announcing the Financial Treatment Project
+#MissionMonday: Announcing the Financial Treatment Initiative

 For more than two decades, Family Reach has remained dedicated to eliminating the financial burden of cancer for patients and their families.
 This year we joined Vice President Joe Biden as he announced findings from his Cancer Moonshot Task Force, an initiative announced at President Obama’s State of the Union Address earlier this year.

-In response to the Vice President’s call for collaboration and action through the Cancer Moonshot, we are expanding our efforts and introducing our Financial Treatment Project, a groundbreaking program that addresses every aspect of this problem, providing families with the resources and support they need to maintain their whole financial health while they fight cancer.
+In response to the Vice President’s call for collaboration and action through the Cancer Moonshot, we are expanding our efforts and introducing our Financial Treatment Initiative, a groundbreaking program that addresses every aspect of this problem, providing families with the resources and support they need to maintain their whole financial health while they fight cancer.

 - Education & Awareness: The first step is to open the lines of communication between patients and healthcare professionals.
 This will ensure that patients and families have a clear understanding of available resources.
 Tools include: